 Italian Stock Exchange the Special Purpose Acquisition Vehicles Space SpA and Space 2 SpA, who have completed their business combinations merging with Fila, Avio and Aquafil.
 She graduated in Electronic Engineering Magna cum Laude at Università degli Studi di Pavia.
 MR JOHN MCCARTHY BENEDICT CONNECT S.p.A.
 John Benedict McCarthy has been the Global Head of Infrastructure, Real Estate and Infrastructure Department at Abu Dhabi Investment Authority since May 2013.
-Mr. McCarthy is responsible, in collaboration with senior management, for developing and implementing investment strategy for the infrastructure division and overseeing all day-to-day activities of the Infrastructure team at Abu Dhabi Investment Authority which includes managing its existing portfolio of infrastructure investments, as well as working with team members to originate and execute on new transactions.
+Mr. McCarthy is responsible, in collaboration with senior management, for developing and implementing investment strategy for the infrastructure division and overseeing all day-to-day activities of the Infrastructure team at Abu Dhabi Investment Authority which includes managing existing of portfolio infrastructure investments, as well as working with team members to originate and execute on new transactions.
 He is also Director of other companies forming part of the ADIA Group: Gatwick Airport, Open Grid Europe, Global Infrastructure Investors Association.
-In addition he is Director of Abu Dhabi Power Company, Ploytech Pty and Emirates Water and Electricity Company.
-Previously, he served as a Managing Director and Global Head of RREEF Infrastructure at Deutsche Bank since 2005.
-Prior to that, he was Global Head of Infrastructure Capital Structured Capital Markets at ABN Amro Bank.
-Mr. McCarthy began his career in the infrastructure sector in 1990 at BZW in Australia, where he rose to Head of Infrastructure.
-He holds a Post Graduate degree in Finance and a Bachelor of Economics, both from Monash University in Melbourne, Australia.
+In addition he is Director of Abu Dhabi Power Company, Ploytech Pty and Emirates Water and Electricity

+Previously, he served as a Managing Director and Global Head of RREEF Infrastructure Deutsche Bank since 2005.
+Prior to that, he was Global Head of Infrastructure Capital and Structured Capital Markets at ABN Amro Bank.
+Mr. McCarthy began his career in the infrastructure sector in 1990